AneeshSudigala1234/Astronaut-Mission-Data/README.md

 This repository provides a comprehensive archive that has information about astronauts and the missions they went on.

-Information in the Archive:

-- Name
-- Gender
-- Birth Year
-- Nationality
-- Mission Count
-- Mission Name
-- Mission Role
-- Mission Year
-- Mission Duration
+Information in the archive has the Name, Gender, Birth Year, and Nationality of the astronauts.
+It also has the Count, Name, Role, Year, and the Duration for each mission.

 ### **Where This Data Is From**